Reports & Exports

 Saved segments

 Segments let you save a set of filter conditions under a custom name so you can reapply them later with one click.
-Segments are stored per site in your browser's local storage.
+Segments are stored per site on the server and synced to your account, so they appear on every device you log in from.

 Saving a segment